 Want to become a Saint Paul Almanac Community Editor?

 Community editor requirements: A love for writing and reading.
 Potential community editors must submit a short application (see Participate).
-Each community editor must commit to reading at least 200 selections.
-Small stipends are paid to community editors for their hard work.
+Each community editor must commit to reading at least two previous Saint Paul Almanacs.
 Persons age 15 or older are welcome to participate.

-- Learn how to gather poems and stories in their communities
+- Learn how to gather poems and stories from

 - Determine collectively what goes into the Saint Paul Almanac, based on criteria of quality and inclusiveness